w01fe/clojure-hadoop/README.txt

 Extended by Roman Scherer, Christopher Miles, Ian Eslick, Dave Lambert, Alex Ott, and other.

-Stable releases, are available via http://clojars.org
+Stable releases are available via http://clojars.org

 For more information
 on Clojure, http://clojure.org/